Huskies can’t overcome powerhouse Arizona in 8-3 defeat

 With sophomore right-handed pitcher Jared Engman taking the mound for Washington against No. 15 Arizona, the Huskies geared up for what would be one of their toughest challenges of the season.

-With rain falling on Husky Ballpark, UW could not overpower an Arizona team that is currently batting at .305% on average, and left the field suffering an 8-3 loss.
+With rain falling on Husky Ballpark, UW could not overpower an Arizona team that is currently batting .305, and left the field suffering an 8-3 loss.

 “This is a really good program,” head coach Lindsay Meggs said.
 “They were in the College World Series last year, they’re one of the better teams in our conference, and we have to respond to that.
 We have to enjoy that challenge, and step up and throw some punches.”